Written by Bren Balcombe

 Violence is social because it is an interaction between two or more people.
 Most often it is unilateral, e.g., one person/group towards another.
 It is deliberate, e.g., aggressors anticipate resistance and work to overcome and undermine the person/groups’ ability to respond or resist.

 Rather, the medical narrative places substantial responsibility on the victim.
-Sometimes directly, and sometimes in less overt ways like the prescribing of medication because your brain chemicals are purported to be the problem.
+Sometimes directly, and sometimes in less overt ways like the prescribing of medication because brain chemicals/receptors are purported to be the problem.
 Or, to undertake therapy to better themselves, e.g., to be more assertive, to be more resilient, to increase their confidence.
 All of which are narratives and theorised to be psychological attributes that live inside the mind/brain of the individual.
 Whereas these attributes are better described and understood as collective (social) achievements.

 In addition, there is an unhelpful idea that resistance must be a visible action to impede adversity in order to be respected or considered relevant.
 This means that all of the everyday responses and resistances (to violence and adversity) that people engage in are discounted.
 More than not being valued, they are not considered to exist.
 These in turn support many victim blaming practices.
 Under these circumstances it becomes very difficult for the person to measure their responses and resistance to adversity, holistically and realistically.